Scott Joplin Ragtime Foundation Board Members

 “I am serving on the SJRF Board because….Sedalia is one of a few American cities that changed the world with its music.
 I hope to facilitate increased awareness of ragtime and Scott Joplin in the community (and beyond), and help Sedalia recognize its very special gift to the world in the form of classic ragtime music.”.

 John Simmons.
 John has been Sedalia’s Community Development Director since 2006.
 “My interest in serving is based on strong beliefs that the festival and heritage of Ragtime music in Sedalia is an underdeveloped asset that can provide economic enrichment of the community.
 The music itself is a challenging form and should be preserved and kept front of mind in the music community as a basis for new and emerging genres as well as the existing genres created out of the form”.

-Bryan S. Wright, Ph.D., of Pittsburgh, PA, is a pianist and musicologist based at the University of Pittsburgh where he teaches courses in music history.
+Bryan S. Wright, Ph.D., of Pittsburgh, PA, is the Foundation's Artistic Director.
+He is a pianist and musicologist based at the University of Pittsburgh where he teaches courses in music history.
 Classically trained as a pianist from age 5, Bryan enjoys playing a variety of syncopated piano music, from classic and modern rags to piano novelties, tangos, and early jazz.
 With his wife, Yuko, he has performed across the United States and abroad.
 He is founder and executive producer of Rivermont Records, a Grammy-nominated label devoted to ragtime, dance bands, and early jazz.